PleiadesBUW/PleiadesUserDocumentation/software/mpi.md

 # Maybe try libpmix.so or libpmi2.so, if you have problems
 export I_MPI_PMI_LIBRARY=/usr/lib64/libpmi.so

-# Option one:
-srun --mpi=pmix_v3 /path/to/mpiapplication <arguments>
-# Or using mpirun directly:
+# Using mpirun directly:
 mpirun /path/to/mpiapplication <arguments>
-# Third option through the hydra process manager
+# Or through the hydra process manager
 mpiexec.hydra -bootstrap slurm -n <num_procs> /path/to/mpiapplication <arguments>
+# srun instead (not recommended anymore!)
+srun --mpi=pmix_v3 /path/to/mpiapplication <arguments>
 ```